Compatibility Overview¶

 ❌ | Format strings work; custom format() methods don't |

-| Custom Python handlers | ⚠️ | Accepted; run synchronously in Python alongside Rust pipeline |
+| Custom Python handlers | ⚠️ | Accepted; a foreign Python handler runs once on the Python side (no fast-path GIL release) |

 Subclassing LogRecord or Logger |